Laser propulsion: Laser mirror rocket

 In this design a lens and/or parabolic mirror focuses laser light into a small hole in a mirror that leads into a tube which is highly reflective inside and completely open at the other end.
-A phased-array laser is pulsed from Earth at the spacecraft where the laser light is focused into the tube to a waiting mirror disc which will be the reaction mass.
-The pulse of laser light becomes trapped in the tube, bouncing back and forth i.e. recycling, and accelerating the mirror disc out at very high velocity.
+A phased-array laser is pulsed from Earth at the spacecraft where the laser light is focused into the tube to a waiting mobile mirror disc which will be the reaction mass.
+The pulse of laser light becomes trapped in the tube, bouncing back and forth and accelerating the mirror disc out at very high velocity.
 The mirrors are moved into position inside the tube from magazines on the side of the craft after the laser pulse has switched off.
 Accelerations of millions of g's are possible for these small highly reflective mirrors, and velocities over short distances can reach into the tens of kilometers per second, allowing specific impulses in the thousands.
 For example if a mirror disc is accelerated over 10 m at 2 million g it will reach a velocity of 20 km/s at the exit, this is over four times higher than the exhaust velocity of a hydrogen/oxygen rocket motor which is around 4.5 km/s.
+A comparison of specific impulses between the space shuttle's hydrogen/oxygen engines which has a specific impulse of 453 and the above cited example yields a specific impulse of 2034 for the mirror rocket which is a significant improvement.
 Clever control of the discs would allow much longer acceleration periods as well and therefore higher exit velocities.
 Jordin Kare calculated that these mirrored discs could theoretically be pushed to around 32 million g but would be at the limit of any material's strength and subject to total failure.
 The propulsion design can be used on spacecraft going out directly from Earth's orbit or coming towards the Earth as in a returning elliptical orbit.